fpgacademy/Design_Examples/Computer_Systems/README.md

 ### Quartus Prime Software

 Download and install an appropriate version of the Quartus Prime software.
 Links to the download pages for the various versions of the software are found at https://www.altera.com/products/development-tools/quartus-prime.
 We recommend using the latest version of the *Quartus Prime **Pro** Edition* software when targetting the DE25-Standard, DE25-Nano or DE23-Lite boards.
 We recommend using the latest version of the *Quartus Prime **Standard** Edition* software when targetting the DE10-Standard, DE10-Nano, DE10-Lite or DE1-SoC boards, unless you are using the Nios II processor.
-In this case, we recommend using version 23.1 of the *Quartus Prime **Standard** Edition* software.
+In this case, we recommend using version 23.1 of the *Quartus Prime **Standard** Edition* software (Nios II is not included in releases after 23.1).

 ### IP Cores